amaiya/ktrain/FAQ.md

 predictor.export_model_to_onnx(onnx_model_path)
 ```

-Note, that conversions to ONNX from TensorFlow models appear to [require a hard-coded input size](https://github.com/huggingface/transformers/issues/8227) (i.e., padding is used), whereas conversions to ONNX from PyTorch models do not appear to have this requirement.
+However, note that conversions to ONNX from TensorFlow models appear to [require a hard-coded input size](https://github.com/huggingface/transformers/issues/8227) (i.e., padding is used), whereas conversions to ONNX from PyTorch models do not appear to have this requirement.

 [[Back to Top](#frequently-asked-questions-about-ktrain)]